quentinsf/codaapidocs/concepts-overview.md

 * a file that has been uploaded to CODA's content delivery network
 * some special sources combine a number of other sources, eg. Playlists or Screen Schedules.

 Sources have a type associated with them (e.g., Image, PDF, or Video).
 Each type will have a number of parameters that need to be filled in.
-A list of Source types, the UUID by which to refer to them, and the parameters they take can be found in the <a href="/faqs/api/source-types-and-the-api">Source Types</a> section of this documentation.
+A list of Source types, the UUID by which to refer to them, and the parameters they take can be found in the <a href="source-types-and-the-api">Source Types</a> section of this documentation.

 ## Playlists